pevma/SEPTun-Mark-II/SEPTun-Mark-II.rst

 Bugs and info
 -------------

 During the testing and research, there were a few bugs/optimizations discovered and patches submitted by Eric Leblond(@regiteric) regarding the Linux kernel and Peter Manev(@pevma) concerning Intel NIC.
-Some further patches (and testing) that helped were introduced by Jesper Brouer (@netoptimiser) as well.
+Some further patches (and testing) that helped were introduced by Jesper Brouer (@netoptimizer) as well.

 Bingo bug
 ~~~~~~~~~